Refs/ionic-ngrx/README.md

 ![](./z-images/container-presentation.jpg)

-* What we want to start todo is think about dumb components versus(对打游戏中的VS) smart components or what we now has really termed(术语) as container components versus presentation components .
+* What we want to start todo is think about dumb components versus(对打游戏中的VS) smart components or what we now has really termed as container components versus presentation components .

 * Containers are worried about how do I get data and how things are going happen , and this is typically going to be a page and  you presentation component is going to be sub component of the page.